-When I was working at putting off my sinful anger a few years ago, I was taught these three steps of repentance.
-The most powerful for me was this step.
+When I was working at putting off my sinful anger a few years ago, I was taught three steps of repentance.
+The most powerful for me was this step I’m going to tell you about today.
 This one step changed my attitude to this sin and allowed me to put to death the sin that was in me.
 I continue to return to this one step whenever I have problems with anger.
 This is the most powerful thing we can do for repentance: think God’s thoughts after Him.

 What the Bible says about our mind

 We can assume that we already recognize our need to change our heart about something (we’ve already determined to put off our sin), and we’ve seen that we are still dependent on the Holy Spirit to help us repent, but what more can we do to be able to complete our repentance?
 Here’s some important passages in this respect:

 - Set your mind on things above, where Christ is seated at the right hand of God (Col 3:2).

 - Whatever is true, honorable, just, pure, lovely, commendable, etc, think on these things (Phil 4:8).

 - This book of the Law shall not depart from your mouth, but you shall meditate on it day and night (Josh 1:8).

 - Blessed is the man [whose] delight is in the law of the Lord, and on His law he meditates day and night (Ps 1:1-2).